mholetzko/downloader/README.md

 - **Personal use only** - Do not use for commercial purposes
 - **Respect copyright** - Only download content you have permission to access
 - **Local processing** - All downloads stay on your device
-- **No DRM circumvention** - This tool does not bypass copyright protections
+- **No DRM circumvention** - This tool does not bypass copyright protections and just leverage existing open source libraries
+- **Legal compliance required** - Users must comply with all applicable laws
+- **No illegal downloads** - Do not download copyrighted content without permission
+- **Terms of service** - Respect platform terms of service
+- **Independent legal review** - Users must determine legality themselves
+- **No warranty** - Use at your own risk and responsibility

 ### Support Resources
 - 📖 **[Installation Guide](INSTALLATION_GUIDE.md)** - Detailed setup instructions